AnswerDotAI/RAGatouille/README.md

 Once this is done running, your index will be saved on-disk and ready to be queried!
 RAGatouille and ColBERT handle everything here:
 - Tokenizing your documents
 - Identifying the individual terms
-- Embeding the documents and generating the bags-of-embeddings
+- Embedding the documents and generating the bags-of-embeddings
 - Compressing the vectors and storing them on disk

 Curious about how this works?
 Check out the [Late-Interaction & ColBERT concept explainer](https://ben.clavie.eu/ragatouille/concepts)